Automated Mapping of Vulnerability Advisories onto their Fix Commits in Open Source Repositories: Discussion

 Where the other research was centered around creating statistics that tell something about the probability of a commit being a fix commit, this method does not work for our use case as we are looking for specific fixes for specific vulnerabilities.
-When looking at the coefficients for the commit statistics features (Table \ref{tab:lr_coefficients}), it can be seen that the importance assigned to these features is very small.
+When looking at the coefficients for the commit statistics features (\Cref{tab:lr_coefficients}), it can be seen that the importance assigned to these features is very small.
 This can be explained by the fact that there are fix commits in the data with a negative label, as they are not the fixes that were looked for.
-Moreover, as some vulnerabilities belong to the same repository, the same commit is a positive sample for one vulnerability, and a negative sample for the other.
-As multiple vulnerabilities affect the same repositories, a commit is a candidate for multiple vulnerabilities.
+Moreover, as some vulnerabilities belong to the same repository, the same commit may be a positive sample for one vulnerability, and a negative sample for another.
 While the total number of candidate commits equals \totalnumberofcommits{}, these candidate commits consist of 906,419 commits.
-Therefore, using a database was not only beneficial during (iterative) development but also means that there needed to be 61.11\% fewer commit extraction operations.
+Therefore, using a database was not only beneficial during (iterative) development but also means that there needed to be 67\% fewer commit extraction operations.
+Please consider that although we did not explicitly consider lines of code, these features are in a way correlated with this measure (i.e., number of hunks, average hunk size, and number of changed files).

 It is important to observe that there is no one-to-one correspondence between vulnerabilities and commits: a single commit can fix multiple vulnerabilities, and a vulnerability might be addressed by a set commits that, together, represent the fix.
 Also, the dataset used for our experiments has been manually curated and it may be biased by the purposes for which it was created (that is, to feed the software composition analysis tool \textsc{Eclipse Steady}.
-As a result, for a given vulnerability there might exist more fixes than captured in the data set (e.g., coming from other branches than the ones considered when gathering the data).
+As a result, for a given vulnerability there might exist more fixes than captured in the dataset (e.g., coming from other branches than the ones considered when gathering the data).

+Please consider that only part of our dataset is publicly available.
+For the sake of replicability, we repeated our analysis on its publicly available part composed of 1,181 fix commits for 614 vulnerabilities.
+As in the complete experiment, reported in \Cref{evaluation}, we applied an 80/20 training/testing split, having 123 vulnerabilities in the test split of which on average 115.7 CVEs with at least one known fix commit in the selection.
+The results, shown in \Cref{tab:ranking_publicly_available_dataset} show results similar to those previously analyzed and reported in \Cref{tab:ranking_results_extended_dataset}.
+The slightly inferior performance can be justified by the smaller training set.